 The PPB Lock ASO contains a single bit of volatile memory.
 The bit controls whether the bits in the PPB ASO may be programmed or erased.
 If the bit is 0 the PPB ASO is protected against programming and erase operations.
 If the bit is 1 the PPB ASO is not protected.
 When the PPB Lock ASO is entered the PPB Lock bit appears in the Least Significant Bit (LSB) of each address in the device address space.
+See Figure 10.16, ASO Entry Timing on page 84 for ASO Entry timing requirements.
 However, it is recommended to read or program the PPB Lock only at address 0 of the device for future compatibility.